Pitfalls in Machine Learning Research: Reexamining the Development Cycle: Collecting the Data

 \textit{Statistical and Social Bias.} At this point, it should not be surprising to anyone working on machine learning to hear that datasets are heavily biased.
 However, bias remains a key problem facing all fields pursuing data-driven modeling.
 Biases tend to manifest in one of two ways: statistical and social.
 Statistical biases can take the form of class imbalance or repeating irregularities associated with both salient and non-salient information in data points.
 While recent discussion makes this seem as though it were a newly discovered problem, statistical bias in machine learning has been studied for decades~\citep{kotsiantis2006handling}.
 Social biases can be more subtle and tend to occur as artifacts of a data collection process or as reflections of societal biases.

 \textit{Not Testing on Data Collected from the Real World.} The machine learning community has decided that widely-used benchmark datasets are the best way to evaluate an algorithm's performance.
 Unfortunately this can cause assessments of an algorithm's reliability in a paper to be wildly different from what happens in the real world \citep{CV-western}.
 The only way to evaluate an algorithm's performance in the real world is on freshly collected real world data from the population that the algorithm will actually be applied to.
-The field of robotics is one that machine learning can look to for best practices, as it has always done this and never hesitates to point out the mismatch between datasets and the real world~\citep{sunderhauf2018limits}.
+Machine learning can look to the field of robotics for best practices, as it has always done this and never hesitates to point out the mismatch between datasets and the real world~\citep{sunderhauf2018limits}.

 \textit{The Limitations of the Big Data Paradigm.} The dominant strategy in AI product development has been to collect vast troves of data for high-capacity machine learning models.
 There can be no doubt that big data has led to advances in numerous applications, from photo tagging to autonomous vehicles.
 But this approach has its limitations, some of which are only now becoming apparent.
 Perhaps obvious in retrospect, ``bigness'' can be a liability.
 For many datasets, there are too many images for manual scrutiny or meaningful validation.
 Researchers have no good way to exhaustively examine each and every datum, which can lead to problematic data samples being provided to an algorithm during training.
-Recent work by \citet{prabhu2020large} highlights major issues with several commonly used image datasets, including ImageNet.
+Recent work by \citet{prabhu2020large} highlights major issues with several commonly used image datasets, and how to address them in research.

 \textit{Noisy Labeling.} Because we lean heavily on human annotators for supervised learning, what is inherently a noisy labeling process is prone to mistakes.
 Rater reliability can be assessed \citep{rodrigues_learning_2017,peterson_human_2019}, but rarely is.
 Nearly all datasets in common use have a single label assigned by one person to each sample.
 This does not give us any indication about the correctness or difficulty of the sample, and can lead to problems down the line during training.
 The labeling process is also prone to malicious attack.
 It has been shown that it is possible to change labels in such a way that provides a favorable outcome to an attacker (e.g., a backdoor in a trained model) \citep{chen2017targeted}.
 The problem is exacerbated by big data: if a small number of labels change in a sea of millions of samples, does anybody notice?
 Those changes may be consequential to model outcomes.